stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/slack-object.md

     type: "string"
     required: false
     description: |
-      This allows you to join all public channels in your {{ form-property.display-name }} workspace so that you can replicate data from them, and not just the ones that you have personally joined.
+      If `true`, then the integration will have your {{ form-property.display-name }} app join all public channels in your {{ form-property.display-name }} workspace, so that you can sync data from them, and not just the ones that you have personally joined.
+The default is true.
-    value: "true/false"
+    value: "`true` or `false`"

   - name: "private_channels"
     type: "string"
     required: false
     description: |
-      This allows you to include data from private channels in your {{ form-property.display-name }} workspace.
+      If `true`, then the integration will sync private channels in your {{ form-property.display-name }} workspace.
+The default is true.
-    value: "true/false"
+    value: "`true` or `false`"

   - name: "exclude_archived"
     type: "string"
     required: false
     description: |
-      This allows you to exclude data from archived channels in your {{ form-property.display-name }} workspace.
+      If `false`, then the integration will sync archived channels in your {{ form-property.display-name }} workspace.
+The default is false.
-    value: "true/false"
+    value: "`true` or `false`"
 ---